 In the second part of the paper, I identify 447 large cities with populations above 100,000 and 52 international ports with a quarterly outflow above 100,000 TEU and obtain routes between them.
 I process these routes into a realistic representation of the African transport network comprising 1379 nodes and 2344 edges representing 315,000km of road segments.
-The network connects 444 million people, or 86% of the African urban population.
-I parameterize the network with fresh routing information along all links and develop an algorithm to find 481 new links (104,000km), yielding route efficiency gains of $\geq 50\%$ (verified with OSM).
+The network connects 444 million people or 86% of the African urban population.
+I parameterize the network with fresh routing information along all links and develop an algorithm to find 481 new links (104,000km), yielding route efficiency gains of > 50% (verified with OSM).
 Using this network graph, I simulate partial equilibrium MA returns from extending and/or upgrading the entire network or individual links.
-I find that continental MA, denominated in travel time, can be improved by ≤78% through eliminating cross-border frictions.
-Upgrading the entire network to allow travel speeds of 100km/h vields a 42% frictionless MA gain and a 27% MA gain under current frictions.
+I find that continental MA, denominated in travel time, can be improved by $\leq 78\%$ through eliminating cross-border frictions.
+Upgrading the entire network to allow travel speeds of 100km/h yields a 42% frictionless MA gain and a 27% MA gain under current frictions.
 MA gains from new roads are lower and also decrease under frictions.
 Spatially, including frictions favors investments in national links, significantly reducing the value of transnational and remote links.
 I also find sizeable differences in the marginal values and cost-benefit ratios of links and propose three investment packages containing high-return links with and without border frictions.
-These packages cost between 17 and 61 billion 2015 USD, and generate MA gains between 20% and 38%.
+These packages cost between 17 and 61 billion 2015 USD and generate MA gains between 20% and 38%.
 They are macroeconomically feasible if they can raise the aggregate economic growth rate by $\leq 0.54\%$.

 The final part of the paper moves this to a general equilibrium setting following Fajgelbaum & Schaal (2020) and Graff (2024).
 I first let cities of different sizes trade with each other and with port cities, resembling optimal regional investments at a continental scale.
 To simulate optimal investments in trans-African roads, I then reduce the network to links connecting the 47 largest (port-)cities and let 17 megacities produce differentiated products traded across the continent.
 On both networks, I let welfare maximizing social planners spend budgets covering <1/3 of all work - 10 and 50 billion USD'15, respectively.
 I simulate cases with/without frictions, imports, increasing returns to infrastructure, and inequality aversion in the planner's objective.
 The regional \$50B planner optimally connects large cities with ports and surrounding cities.
 Investments are redistributional as in Gorton & Ianchovichina (2021).
 Under increasing returns to infrastructure, this planner upgrades many more roads and expands into remote regions, yielding higher and more equitable welfare gains.
 Similarly, the trans-African \$10B planner primarily upgrades road segments within different populated regions, enhancing connectivity between major cities and with ports.
 An inequality-averse planner also upgrades an entire corridor crossing southern central Africa from Luanda/Kinshasa to Mombasa/Dar es Salaam.
-Lowering the elasticity of substitution between different goods to a value of 2 creates incentives to also build corridors spanning northern central Africa, better connecting Rwanda/Bukavu and Khartoum to western Africa.
-Under border frictions, investments in connections through Congo and into Nigeria are reduced.
-Prioritizing the central African infrastructure gap thus requires inequality aversion, optimism about trans-African trade elasticities, and/or efforts to reduce border frictions.
-The results overall demonstrate that optimal \$10B investments in trans-African roads are non-trivial and differ significantly from AU Trans-African Highways, Chinese BRI investments, or EU Global Gateway corridors.
+Lowering the elasticity of substitution between different goods to a value of 2 creates incentives to also build corridors spanning northern central Africa, better connecting Rwanda/Bukavu and Khartoum to Western Africa.
+Under current border frictions, investments in connections through Congo and into Nigeria are reduced.
+Prioritizing the central African infrastructure gap thus requires inequality-averse planners, optimism about trans-African trade elasticities, and/or efforts to reduce border frictions.